konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

     bin   data  etc  lib    lost+found  mnt  proc  run   srv  tmp  var boot  dev   home lib64  media   opt  root  sbin  sys  usr

-There are several subfolder in the so called root folder (and yes, there is even a folder called "root" in the so called root folder).
+There are several subfolders in the so called root folder (and yes, to make it a little bit confusing there is even a folder called "root" in the so called root folder).
 Those are more important if you are the administrator of the system and you do not have the permission to do do changes there.
-Currently your home directory is you little universe in which you can do whatever you want to do.
+Currently your home directory is your little universe in which you can do whatever you want to do.
 In here we will learn how work with the paths.
 A file or folder can be addressed either with is *absolute* or its *relative path*.
 As you have downloaded a collection of test files and folder you should have a folder `unix_course_files` in you home folder.
 Assuming you are in you home folder `/home/ubuntu/` the relative path to the folder is simply `unix_course_files`.
 You can get the content of the folder listed by calling `ls` like this: